 Back to top

-Synthetic cannabis is usually a dried herb or plant material that is sprayed with a synthetic cannabinoid.
+Sometimes referred to as "synthetic cannabis", this substance is usually a dried herb or plant material that is sprayed with a synthetic cannabinoid.
 It can also come as a liquid, which can be used in a vaporisor.

 There are hundreds of synthetic cannabinoids, which were all invented in the past 20 years.
 The chemicals aim to imitate the effects of THC, the ingredient in cannabis which makes you high.
 However they are significantly more toxic, dangerous and react in unpredictable ways to cannabis.
-All synthetic cannabis products are illegal to purchase and use, there are no longer any approved products.
+All synthetic cannabinoids are illegal to purchase and use, there are no longer any approved products.

 Very little is known about these substances and they will effect everyone differently.
 It is difficult if not impossible to predict the experience you're going to have.
 You usually don't know which cannabinoid you have, how strong it is, or how much of it is contained in the product you purchased.
 Using a lot and without waiting for the full effect before using more makes a negative experience more likely.